goldbergyoni/nodebestpractices/README.md

 ## ![✔] 2.8 Test error flows using your favorite test framework

-**TL;DR:** Whether professional automated QA or plain manual developer testing – Ensure that your code not only satisfies positive scenario but also handle and return the right errors.
+**TL;DR:** Whether professional automated QA or plain manual developer testing – Ensure that your code not only satisfies positive scenarios but also handles and returns the right errors.
 Testing frameworks like Mocha & Chai can handle this easily (see code examples within the "Gist popup")

-**Otherwise:** Without testing, whether automatically or manually, you can’t rely on our code to return the right errors.
+**Otherwise:** Without testing, whether automatically or manually, you can’t rely on your code to return the right errors.
 Without meaningful errors – there’s no error handling

 🔗 [**Read More: testing error flows**](/sections/errorhandling/testingerrorflows.md)